kubernetes/website/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 and `/etc/kubernetes/pki/ca.key`, and kubeadm will use this CA for signing the rest of the certs.

+#### External CA mode {#external-ca-mode}

 It is also possible to provide just the `ca.crt` file and not the `ca.key` file (this is only available for the root CA file, not other cert pairs).
-If all other certificates and kubeconfig files are in place, kubeadm recognizes this condition and activates the "ExternalCA" mode, which also implies the CSR signer controller in the controller manager won't be started.
+If all other certificates and kubeconfig files are in place, kubeadm recognizes this condition and activates the "External CA" mode, which means that kubeadm will proceed without the CA key on disk, and just don't run the CSR signer controller.
+The user should run the controller-manager standalone with `--controllers=csrsigner` and point to the CA certificate and key.

 ### Managing the kubeadm drop-in file for the kubelet {#kubelet-drop-in}